Ethylene Glycol Toxicity

 Hemodialysis

 Early in the intoxication, the toxin is present as the parent compound, ethylene glycol.
 As time passes, toxic metabolites accumulate and the patient develops metabolic acidosis.
-Eventually, oxalate is deposited in the kidney and elsewhere; renal insufficiency may ensue.
+Eventually, oxalate is deposited in the kidney and elsewhere; kidney insufficiency may ensue.
 Once any of these manifestations occurs, antidotal therapy alone (used to block alcohol dehydrogenase with ethanol or fomepizole) is insufficient to treat the poisoning.

 Alcohol dehydrogenase–blocking therapy must be accompanied by dialysis to remove the metabolites in these cases.
 Consulting a nephrologist early in the intoxication is prudent to facilitate the timely initiation of dialysis to these patients.
-Delays may result in renal failure or other severe complications.
+Delays may result in kidney failure or other severe complications.

 Traditional dialysis indications include the following[23] :